IDTOKENONE/Legacy/README.md

 # Luna Arbitrage Wallet

 ### Personas
-- **owner**: The person/wallet who will be performing the arbitrage of funds.
+- **trader**: The person/wallet who will be performing the arbitrage of funds.
 Earns a configurable % of profits.
-- **user**: The perso/wallet that supplies the funds that will be arbitraged.
+- **funder**: The perso/wallet that supplies the funds that will be arbitraged.

 ### Contract Lifecycle
-- The **owner** instantiates the contract, supplying an address for the **user**.
+- The **trader** instantiates the contract, supplying an address for the **funder**.
+- The **trader** and the **funder** are both able to update the state of the contract.
+They can/should update the following:
-- The **user** whitelists specific addresses that the **owner** will be able to interact with - most likely, these should be exchange addresses.
-(Note: until the contract has been 'locked', the owner can supply these as well).
+    - The ***whitelist*** of addresses that the **funder** will be allowed to send funds to.
+These should be exchange addresses.
-- The **user** configures the list of Cw20 addresses & denoms that will be arbitraged with - these should be currencies that are all considered to have essentially equivalent value, such as Luna/bLuna/cLuna.
+    - The ***assets*** that will be considered part of the arbitrage.
+These should all be assets of roughly equivalent value, such as Luna/cLuna/bLuna, etc.
-- The **user** 'locks' the contract.
-This prevents the **owner** from making further configuration changes, securing the **user**'s funds.
+    - The ***commission*** amount of profits that will be allocated to the trader.
+    - The ***trader_withdrawal_address*** (adjustable only by trader) that the trader's funds will be withdrawn to, if different from the address submitting transactions.
+- The **funder** or **trader** (or both) locks the contract.
+Once the contract has been locked, the state (described above) can no longer be modified until it is unlocked by everyone who has locked it.
-- The **user** deposits funds into the contract.
+- The **funder** deposits funds into the contract.
 The amount of funds deposited is kept track of.
-- The **owner** can now, from their own wallet, send tokens/messages/Cw20ExecuteMsg's to the smart contract that will be forwarded on accordingly.
-This gives the owner the ability to freely interact with the wallet's funds, but only with the whitelisted addresses.
+- The **trader** can now, from their own wallet, send coins/tokens/msgs to the smart contract that will be forwarded on accordingly.
+This gives the **trader** the ability to freely interact with the wallet's funds, but only when sending to the whitelisted addresses.
-- At any time, the **owner** or **user** can withdraw funds.
-The **owner** receives a % of the _profit_ that has been made (default 20%).
-The rest of the funds are withdrawable by the user.
+- At any time, the **funder** or **trader** can withdraw funds.
+The **trader** receives a % of the ***profit*** that has been made (default 20%).
+The rest of the funds are withdrawable by the **funder**.

-### Future Considerations
+### Future Considerations / Todo
-- In its current state, the **owner** must pay gas fees for the arbitrage trades.
-Assuming a profitable strategy, this should be less than the 20% commission, but I might consider creating a FeeGrant that allows the **owner** to use the funds stored in the contract itself.

-NOTE: I probably should have flipped the naming of user/owner as I think the current naming scheme feels backwards.
+- Use submessages to track that assets being received from trade messages are part of the approved assets list.
+If not, the transaction will be rejected.
+This is to prevent the **trader** from discreetly exchanging assets for an un-approved asset through a contract that allows trade to multiple currencies - such as the way that PRISM is configured.